mmaariaaa/Proiect_SSD_books/README.md

 Interacting with the System:

-1.User enters query and submits.
+1.User enters title and submits.

 2.System calls OMDb/Google Books.